FOREX-Euro on the defensive as ECB easing bets grow

 * Dollar benefits as fresh ECB easing prospects hit euro

-* Trading subdued with U.S. markets shut for Thanksgiving (adds note from Goldman)
+* Trading subdued with U.S. markets shut for Thanksgiving (adds quotes, details)

 By Anirban Nag

-LONDON, Nov 26 (Reuters) - The euro edged towards seven-month lows against the dollar and lost ground against the yen on Thursday as investors piled on bets against it, confident that the European Central Bank will ease monetary policy again next week.
+LONDON, Nov 26 (Reuters) - The euro fell back towards seven-month lows against the dollar and shed ground against the yen on Thursday as investors piled on bets against it, confident that the European Central Bank will ease monetary policy again next week.

-In the United States, investors squared positions on Wednesday ahead of the Thanksgiving holiday.
-Few are likely to be active on Friday, keeping volumes rather low and ranges tight going into the weekend.
+In the United States, investors largely squared their positions on Wednesday in preparation for Thanksgiving and will remain largely inactive on Friday, keeping volumes rather low and ranges tight going into the weekend.

 Nevertheless, the gap between yields on two-year U.S. and German government debt reached its widest since November 2006, reflecting the diverging monetary policy outlooks of the Federal Reserve and the ECB and making the dollar more attractive to investors.